 What this means

 These findings are the first to show that supporting cells can be re-programmed to proliferate and turn into hair cells in the adult mammalian inner ear.
 More research is now needed to explore this further.
 We need to determine if these newly-regenerated hair cells can actually restore lost hearing, and develop ways to transfer these findings into people.
 But while this is an early step in the process, it’s a crucial breakthrough towards developing treatments to regenerate lost hair cells in people, and ultimately restore hearing.

-The original article was published in the journal Nature Communications earlier this month – you can read it on the journal website.
+The original article was published in the journal Nature Communications earlier this month.

 We depend on your donations so we can fund the best hearing and tinnitus research around the world.
 Donate today and help us continue our vital work into hearing treatments, so that people can live life to the full again.